-Andy earned his doctorate in the Emmett Intedisciplinary Program in Environment and Resources at Stanford University, where he used marine aquaculture, and in particular the Chilean salmon farming industry to understand human relationships with marine environments.
+Andy earned his doctorate in the Emmett Interdisciplinary Program in Environment and Resources at Stanford University where he studied the Chilean salmon farming industry to understand human relationships with marine environments.
 He is in the process of writing an environmental and social history of the industry.

-Before coming to Stanford, Andy researched aquaculture policy with Dr. Becky Goldburg at The Environmental Defense Fund, instructed in and administered a marine science education program at the Catalina Island Marine Institute, worked for the National Marine Fisheries Service as an observer in the Alaskan pollock and California drift-gillnet swordfish fisheries, and traveled some of the world's coastlines (at one point tracing Shackleton's wake from Antarctica to South Georgia).
+Before coming to Stanford, he researched aquaculture policy with Dr. Becky Goldburg at The Environmental Defense Fund; instructed in and administered marine science education programs at the Catalina Island Marine Institute; and worked for the National Marine Fisheries Service in the Alaskan pollock and California drift-gillnet swordfish fisheries.

 Previously he attended the Colorado College as a Boettcher scholar to study environmental science, history and literature.
 His interest in environmental studies largely coalesced during a year spent teaching at Uthongathi School in Kwa-Zulu Natal, South Africa.